-Additional courses with a significant experiential learning component, as identified in the course schedules or as approved by the Associate Dean or Director for Law Student Support in consultation with the Associate Dean for Academic Affairs.
+Additional courses with a significant experiential learning component, as identified in the course schedules or as approved by the Associate Dean or Director for Law Student Support in consultation with the Associate Dean for Academic Affairs, may satisfy either category.

-Although all students must complete at least 2-3 units of Upper Division Experiential Learning Courses, these units are not included in calculating a student's required course GPA.
+Although all students must complete at least 6 units of Upper Division Experiential Courses, these units are not included in calculating a student's required course GPA.

 See Appendix C in this Handbook for a checklist of required courses.
-Upper division required courses often are prerequisites for related electives, so students should plan accordingly.
+Upper Division Required Courses often are prerequisites for related electives, so students should plan accordingly.